MASQ-Project/Node/README.md

 ## Tools / Environment Setup
 SubstratumNode software is written in Rust.
 We use `rustup` to install what we need (e.g. rustc, cargo, etc).
 Follow instructions [here](https://www.rustup.rs/).
 _Wondering where all our tests are?
-The convention in Rust is to write unit tests in the corresponding source file._
+The convention in Rust is to write unit tests in same file as the source._

 The `node` sub-project also uses `Docker` for a few things:
 - **Running** SubstratumNode needs to be able to listen on port `53`, but Ubuntu 16.04 Desktop uses that port for